Visiting Buenos Aires isn’t about checking off a list of landmarks, it’s about the barrios.

 Belgrano is a residential neighborhood on the northern side of the city.
 Like Palermo, it’s a behemoth of a barrio that covers a lot of ground.

-It’s a wonderful neighborhood for families (and I’d know, I live here with mine!).
+It’s a wonderful neighborhood for families (and I’d know, I lived near here with mine for years).

 The commercial area are the blocks surrounding Avenida Cabildo.
 This area is characterized by shopping, high rise apartments, and crowded sidewalks.